tarwn/lessthandot-hugo/blogs/content/posts/2012-12-11-cursors-and-loops.md

 ## Replacing one evil with another

 If you are using while loops instead of cursors then you really have not replaced the cursor at all, you are still not doing a set based operation, everything is still going row by row.
-Aaron Bertrand has a good post here, no need for me to repeat the same [Bad Habits to Kick : Thinking a WHILE loop isn&#8217;t a CURSOR][2]
+Aaron Bertrand has a good post here, no need for me to repeat the same [Bad Habits to Kick : Thinking a WHILE loop isn't a CURSOR][2]

 ## Loops in triggers